hanouticelina/deformable-DETR/README.md

-# deformable-DETR

-## Deformable DETR: Deformable Transformers for End-to-End Object Detection
+# Deformable DETR: Deformable Transformers for End-to-End Object Detection

 This repository contains an implementation of the paper : https://arxiv.org/pdf/2010.04159.pdf